hweebie/logistics-data-dashboard/README.md

 5. Add date filter to trips table
 6. Change recordId to clientReference

-## Next steps
+## 3 Aug 2023

 Debug issues

 - Table: Add sort by dates
-- Chart: X-axis should have specific date intervals, even if there are no data points for some dates
+- Chart doesn't show a date if there are no data points for those dates dates

 Stretch goals